 This is focused on referring to an event without being an official sponsor or partner of it.
 Marketers win over customers hearts by doing marketing activities that surpass the original event.
 Want an example?
-Samsung’s opening of a stand in Australia, near an Apple Store when a new iPhone was being introduced.
+Samsung’s opening of a stand in Australia, near an Apple Store, when a new iPhone was being introduced.
 Samsung offered their new phones for 2$ each, in the end generating more engagement and interest than Apple’s event.
-Ambush marketing is also widely used in sports – a lot of battles in the brand war between Adidas and Nike are about actually examples of this type of marketing.
+Ambush marketing is also widely used in sports – a lot of battles in the brand war between Adidas and Nike are actually examples of this type of marketing.

 Marketing based on people’s behaviours.
 This marketing involves analysing these behaviours and initiating marketing campaigns that reflect or refer to their activities and actions.

 Generating a buzz around your product or services – making people talk about it, share your content, or partake in your marketing activities.